se3802018-2019/Suggesty/README.md

 Flutter version have to be at least (Channel stable, v1.2.1, on Microsoft Windows [Version 10.0.17134.765], locale tr-TR) and Android SDK version 28.0.3 must be supported.

-To run/test this project you have to have an android emulator or a android phone.
+To run/test this project you have to have an android emulator or an android phone to be used as an emulator.
 IntelliJ IDEA is recomended to open this project.
 If you have another editors such as Android Studio or Visual Studio Code before you start the project please make sure you installed everything correctly by running “flutter doctor” command in the console.

+## Wath the Demo on Youtube

+[Here](https://www.youtube.com/watch?v=2NbjzT8-IzY) is the link for demo video of the Suggesty application.

 ## External Libraries:
 http: ^0.12.0+2<br/>